blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/architecture.md

 In container mode, you will start the container running Docker Inspector and the three image inspector container-based services such that all four containers share a mounted volume and can communicate with each other via HTTP GET operations using base URLs that you will provide.
-For information on how to do this, refer to the *deployment* help topic.
+For information on how to do this, refer to [Deployment](deployment.md).

 ### Execution phases